awsdocs/aws-security-hub-user-guide/doc_source/designate-orgs-admin-account.md

   aws securityhub disable-organization-admin-account --admin-account-id 777788889999
   ```

-## Removing a Security Hub administrator account \(Organizations API, AWS CLI\)<a name="remove-admin-orgs-api"></a>
+## Removing the delegated administrator account \(Organizations API, AWS CLI\)<a name="remove-admin-orgs-api"></a>

 When you use the Security Hub API to remove the Security Hub administrator account, it is only removed in the Region where the API call or command was issued\.
+Security Hub does not update other Regions, and does not remove the delegated administrator account in Organizations\.

-The Organizations API allows you to remove the Security Hub administrator account from all Regions at once\.
+The Organizations API allows you to remove the delegated administrator account\.
+When you remove the delegated administrator account for Security Hub, Security Hub also removes the Security Hub administrator account from all Regions\.

-To remove the Security Hub administrator account \(Organizations API, AWS CLI\)
+To remove the delegated administrator account \(Organizations API, AWS CLI\)
 + **Organizations API –** Use the [https://docs.aws.amazon.com/organizations/latest/APIReference/API_DeregisterDelegatedAdministrator.html](https://docs.aws.amazon.com/organizations/latest/APIReference/API_DeregisterDelegatedAdministrator.html) operation\.
-You must provide the account ID of the Security Hub administrator account, and the service principal for Security Hub, which is `securityhub.amazonaws.com`\.
+You must provide the account ID of the delegated administrator account, and the service principal for Security Hub, which is `securityhub.amazonaws.com`\.
 + **AWS CLI –** At the command line, run the [https://docs.aws.amazon.com/cli/latest/reference/organizations/deregister-delegated-administrator.html](https://docs.aws.amazon.com/cli/latest/reference/organizations/deregister-delegated-administrator.html) command\.

   ```